-Travelling is a little different this year.
-We need to take more time to plan ahead, as many businesses and services across BC have adopted new protocols, and made changes to their schedules or policies to ensure your safety.
-Some may be operating at a reduced capacity, with limited hours, or require advance bookings.
+Take extra time to research and plan your trip, and be sure to check @DriveBC on Twitter for the latest conditions, road closures and detours.
+Make reservations whenever possible.
+Many businesses and services across BC have adjusted their schedules and policies to ensure your safety.
+Some may still be operating at a reduced capacity, with limited hours, or require advanced bookings.

-Tip: Visit ExploreBC.com/TravelUpdates for more “Know Before You Go” information, visit IndigenousBC.com for information on Indigenous travel experiences, or contact the local Visitor Centre for more information.
+Tip: Visit ExploreBC.com/TravelUpdates for more “Know Before You Go” information, or contact the local Visitor Centre for more information.

 Tip: Speak with local Visitor Centre staff to learn more about how to support local businesses.

 Many visitors are looking to explore our province outdoors by hiking, camping, and more.
 No matter what outdoor activity you are planning, do your research in advance and be prepared.
 Learn the three Ts—trip planning, training, and taking the essentials—and apply them to all your outdoor adventures.

 Tip: AdventureSmart.ca will be your best friend when it comes to outdoor safety for all seasons in BC.
 If you are planning on hiking in BC, AdventureSmart and the BC Search and Rescue Association have created a series of provincial trail specific safety videos.
 These videos, from high search and rescue call volume regions in BC, provide the viewer with an in-depth visual planning resource which gives regional and trail specific information on terrain, facilities, weather, hiking times and required skills.
 Watch the videos here.